In my private collection are these original Apple-1 computer:

 In 2018 I bought his last one in a private deal after auction.
 David had some offers even higher than my offer but luckily, he sold it to me.

-I visited David and his lovely wife to pick-up the Apple-1 and they invited me stay in their home in Virginia again.
+I visited David and his lovely wife to pick-up the Apple-1 and they invited me stay at their home in Virginia again.
 We had a wonderful time and I am now the new owner of this piece of history.